Esplanade Presents | Feed Your Imagination (F.Y.I)

-For every 100 tickets purchased of the same show title, five additional complimentary tickets will be issued for the same production.
+For every 100 tickets purchased to the same show title, five additional complimentary tickets will be issued for the same production.

-The complimentary offer is only available if the purchases are made in a single transaction for the same show title.
+The complimentary offer is only available for purchases made in a single transaction for the same show title.

-SPED schools are able to use the TOTE Board Arts Grant subsidy of up to 70% of the ticket price.
+Schools are able to use the Tote Board Arts grant subsidy of up to 70% of the ticket price.

 For every 10 student tickets purchased per performance, two complimentary teacher tickets will be issued.

-The complimentary ticket offer is only available if the purchases are made in a single transaction for the same show title.BOOKING FORM
+The complimentary offer is only available for purchases made in a single transaction for the same show title.BOOKING FORM

 Things To Note

 For information about late seating, house rules, photography and more, please refer to our general advisory.